Jaronloch2/BGTS-Scaffold/README.md

 ## First Steps
+1. Paste the folders in your Laravel's root directory.

-1. Add the line below to your .ENV file in the root folder, this is used for reference.
+2. Add the line below to your .ENV file in the root folder, this is used for reference.

 > APP_PORT=8000 *or any port you intend to use*

-2. Add these lines in your app\Http\routes.php replacing the '' and '\' entries.
+3. Add these lines in your app\Http\routes.php replacing the '' and '\' entries.

 > Route::get('', 'defaultController@_index');